 1. Melt butter in a skillet on medium heat.
 Add the onions and cook until clear.
 Add the garlic and cook a minute or two until fragrant.

-2. Pour butter, onions and garlic into slow cooker and add thyme and sage and chicken stock.
+2. Pour butter, onions, and garlic into the slow cooker and add thyme and sage and chicken stock.

 4. Stir to be sure all ingredients are well mixed.

 5. Heat in a slow cooker on low for about 8 hours, high for about 4 hours until pumpkin is totally soft.

 6. Pour into blender small batches or use an immersion blender until all ingredients are blended smooth.
 Salt and pepper to taste

 To serve, pour into soup bowls, sprinkle with nutmeg and top with a sprig of fresh parsley.